This post may contain affiliate links for which we may earn a small commission if items are purchased via the link.

 Make sure to hit up Old Town on one of your San Diego visits!
 Yes, it’s a huge tourist trap that we never went to when we lived there but it’s still super cute to explore for a couple of hours.
 There are lots of souvenir shops and of course a ton of Mexican restaurants.
 While the Mexican food isn’t great at any of them (try Lucha Libre not far from here but be prepared for a wait!), it will do in a pinch.
 We ate at Cafe Coyote on this visit.

 Before heading home, we stopped at the new Waterfront Park.
 It was over 80 degrees in February, so the splash pad area was filled with bathing suit clad kids.
 Milana had a blast running around and getting soaked.
 This is a must do if you’re visiting San Diego with kids!
 You can watch the planes land at the nearby SAN airport while you soak up the rays and the kids splash and play in the water.
 There are two sections with water play.
 One is just water play, and not very crowded.
 The second area is right next to the playground, and that area was very crowded.
 We stayed by the splash only area until she was ready for the playground, then we walked over to the actual play area.
 The biggest complaint we had (and we heard from others) is the lack of shade anywhere.
 It was a really hot day and the playground equipment was getting really hot, with no shade anywhere.

 San Diego also has a children’s museum, the New Children’s Museum .
 Milana was barely 2 when we went, but we will revisit now that she’s older and do more things.

 If your hotel is near Petco Park, there is a little kids playground inside it.
 You can enter Petco Park during the day and walk around the area, something to keep in mind if you want to see the stadium without going to a game.

-As you can see, there is lots to do, see and eat in San Diego.
+San Diego, and Southern CA in general, is super family friendly.
 We drive down once or twice a year and no two trips are the same!
 This post will be updated each time we visit.